 The bachelor in business administration (B.B.A.) program prepares students for entry-level management positions and provides a course of study for adult students who wish to enhance their managerial skills.
 The format is a "preset" approach in which an entering class remains together throughout the program, meeting classes one night per week.
-Students are required to participate in weekly study group meetings which are designed to enhance the learning process and the development of problem-solving skills.
-Study groups must meet a minimum of four hours per week, and their activities are monitored by their professors.
+Students are required to participate in weekly project team meetings, which are designed to enhance the learning process and the development of problem-solving skills.
+Project teams must meet a minimum of four hours per week, and their activities are monitored by their professors.